 - Records of students who studied abroad

 Residence Life Office (Swanson Hall 136)

 - Housing information

 - Financial records, including those pertaining to tuition, fees, and student loans

 - Directory information and other personal data about former students and graduates, and their subsequent activities and achievements

-Vice Provost for Student Life (Creighton Hall 224)
+Vice Provost for Student Success (Creighton Hall 224)

 - Disciplinary records

 - Directory information

 Questions concerning the Student Records Policy may be referred to the University Registrar, who is designated as the University Custodian of Student Records.